yapshinn/moe-kuochuansec/_student-development-programmes/Character and Citizenship/EDUCATION AND CAREER GUIDANCE.md

 ### Teachers

-<p align="justify">Our ECG Counsellor is stationed at the school once a week to provide support to students (individually or in small groups) to help them make informed decisions on post-secondary education and career options.
+<p style="text-align: justify;font-size:16px;">Our ECG Counsellor is stationed at the school once a week to provide support to students (individually or in small groups) to help them make informed decisions on post-secondary education and career options.  </p>

-Students who would like to explore more about subject choices, inquire about post-secondary education options or find out more about their career interests, strengths and passions, can have a chat with our school’s ECG Counsellor.</p>
+<p style="text-align: justify;font-size:16px;">Students who would like to explore more about subject choices, inquire about post-secondary education options or find out more about their career interests, strengths and passions, can have a chat with our school’s ECG Counsellor.</p>

 <table>